fkmajiji/MCAN/README.md

 ## Usage
 ### Training
-You can download the training dataset from https://pan.baidu.com/s/1S_kaYiDWJS7iz-oF_oHx1A, the password is 5cul.
+You can download the training dataset from [here](https://pan.baidu.com/s/1kiJZhwqYIwtqINNX-fXrnw), the password is mcan.

 usage: main_MCAN.py